Heavy Metals Breakdown

 Finally, below is listed what is considered the safe heavy metal standards followed by government agencies and the American Herbal Products Association for reference.

 We have also used the grading system of lowheavymetalsverified.org for the laboratory results (not the max dosage).
 The corresponding letter grade refers to the worst of these four minerals: arsenic, cadmium, lead, and mercury.
-It should be noted that all of their A grades are way more strict then the government agencies.
+It should be noted that all of their A grades are way more strict then most government agencies.

 As we are doing this freely in the hope of garnering trust from our customers, we encourage you to be relentless in getting the rest of the industry to be more transparent in their operations.
 If this industry is to raise up to its potential of being a legitimate source of transformational health to people, we all must be diligent in regards to quality, source and manufacture of these products.